 I’ll be honest, when I first heard the basis of the plot, I was interested not because it necessarily sounded like it would be good (though it didn’t sound bad), but because in some ways it didn’t even sound real.
 If you asked someone who had only a tangential understanding of anime – the sort gained by pop-culture osmosis in geeky or speculative fiction circles and not actual experience – to make up an anime plot synopsis, I think there’s a good chance they’d come up with something pretty close to the pitch for Blackfox: ninjas, psychic powers, robots, and revenge.
 Blackfox, however, isn’t something just made up off the cuff; it’s very much real.
 The question is, is it any good?

 The opening is extremely promising.
-Blackfox throws viewers right in the action, showing a little girl being chased through darkened hallways by some kind of ninja is a snarling, black fox mask.
+Blackfox throws viewers right in the action, showing a little girl being chased through darkened hallways by some kind of ninja in a snarling, black fox mask.
 After some time fleeing, though, the little girl shows she knows her stuff and starts to turn the tables, using blinding powder, flips, kicks, traps, and even bombs to fight back against the masked assailant.
 For four whole minutes – which may not sound like much written out but is actually an eternity in film time, especially right at the very start of a production – there is no dialogue of any kind, and the entire story is told through the visuals and animation.
 It’s actually kind of beautiful; you could probably cut after the first couple lines and have a good short film.
 However, Blackfox continues.

 The little girl is Rikka, who will grow up into our main character and who I will just call Rikka even though she uses a bunch of other names over the course of the show.
 We see that the long intro was a “game of hide and seek” (obvious ninja training) between her and her grandfather, the current head of the ninja clan and seemingly its only active member.
 Rikka then goes to visit her father in his private lab and is introduced to the animal drones: a dog, eagle, and flying squirrel who she’s to make friends with, a task made easier by the fact that they can talk as well as cloak themselves in the image of flesh and blood animals.
 Rikka’s basic conflict, to begin with, is that she wants to follow in her father’s footsteps as a scientist, while her grandfather expects her to take up the family’s ninja ways.